Astrid Roemer

 Astrid Heligonda Roemer ([ˈɑstrɪt ɦeːliˈɣɔndaː ˈrumər]; born 27 April 1947) is a Surinamese-Dutch writer and teacher.
 The Dutch-language author has published novels, drama and poetry, and in December 2015 was announced as the winner of the P. C. Hooft Award, considered the most important literary prize in the Netherlands and Belgium, which was presented in May 2016.

+Her work On a Woman's Madness, the English-language translation by Lucy Scott of Over de gekte van een vrouw (first published in Dutch in 1982), was longlisted for the 2025 International Booker Prize.

 Biography

-Roemer was born in Paramaribo, the capital of Suriname, and attended the city's Kweekschool (Surinaams Pedagogisch Instituut; SPI), a teaching college, where in 1965, she was discovered as a poet.
+Roemer was born on 27 April 1947 in Paramaribo, capital of Suriname, and attended the city's Kweekschool (Surinaams Pedagogisch Instituut; SPI), a teaching college, where in 1965, she was discovered as a poet.
 She travelled to the Netherlands the following year, and went back and forth between Suriname and the Netherlands (she also lived in The Hague) until the 1970s.
 In 1970, she published her first book of poetry, Sasa mijn actuele zijn.
 Her first novel, Neem mij terug Suriname (Take Me Back Suriname, 1974), was very successful in Suriname, and was rewritten as Nergens ergens ("Nowhere somewhere", 1983).
 She took up residence permanently in the Netherlands in 1975, after being fired from her teaching job for refusing to celebrate the Sinterklaas celebrations, which include a blackface character named Zwarte Piet.

 From the 1970s on, she was a prolific writer, publishing novels, drama, and poetry; her breakthrough in the Netherlands was the fragmentary novel Over de gekte van een vrouw ("On the madness of a woman"), a work investigating identity and the oppression of women, which established her as a feminist writer and made her a role model for lesbians.
 She spent some time in the city council of The Hague for the GroenLinks party, in 1989, but left quickly after a dispute with the party.
 Between 1996 and 1998, she published a trilogy that is now among the best-known of her works, though no longer in print: Gewaagd leven (1996), Lijken op liefde (1997) and Was getekend (1998).
 The novels were published together as Roemers drieling ("Roemer's triplets", 2001).
 The German translation of Lijken op liefde was awarded the LiBeratur Prize.